FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ### Cert Management

-Both SWAG and Traefik offer automated SSL cert generation but I found Traefik's setup to be vastly easier to understand and configure than SWAGs.
+Both SWAG and Traefik offer automated SSL cert generation but I found Traefik's setup to be vastly easier to understand and configure [than SWAGs.](#swag-cert-management-feels-bad)

-For a simple setup, say one domain + subdomain using http verification, both providers are moderately equivalent.
+For a simple setup, say one domain + subdomain using *http verification*, both providers are moderately equivalent.
 SWAG does everything using [container ENVs](https://docs.linuxserver.io/general/swag/#create-container-via-http-validation) which is attractive.

 Traefik requires setting up a [cert resolver and entrypoint](https://doc.traefik.io/traefik/https/acme/#configuration-examples) which can be done via file or as labels on a docker container (not recommended).